Technologicat/unpythonic/doc/dialects/lispython.md

 Lispython is a dialect of Python implemented via macros and a thin whole-module AST transformation.
 The dialect definition lives in [`unpythonic.dialects.lispython`](../../unpythonic/dialects/lispython.py).
 Usage examples can be found in [the unit tests](../../unpythonic/dialects/tests/test_lispython.py).

-The goal of the Lispython dialect is to fix some glaring issues that hamper Python when viewed from a Lisp/Scheme perspective, as well as make the popular almost-Lisp, Python, feel slightly more lispy.
+Lispython essentially makes Python feel slightly more lispy, in parts where that makes sense.

+It's also a minimal example of how to make an AST-transforming dialect.

 We take the approach of a relatively thin layer of macros (and underlying functions that implement the actual functionality), minimizing magic as far as reasonably possible.